arun-curriculum/React-Two-Day/day_1/README.md

 - Set up a new React project and try to make a GET request to https://your-endpoint/wines.
 - Use the front end provided to display the wine data on the page: https://github.com/arun-projects/Wine-Manager.
 - Make a POST request to the same endpoint url with the data from the add wine modal window form to create a new wine.

+## React Router V4

+## Wine List Lab Part 2

+- In this part we will use routing to add an edit wine page.
+- Here are the steps you will need to follow:
+	- Step 1: Create a route to `/wines/:id`.
+	- Step 2: Use the route parameter to make a GET request to `http://your-endpoint/wines/:id`.
+	- Step 3: Display wine data in the form on edit.html.
+	- Step 4: On submit of the form create a PUT request to the same URL as above to update the wine record.